lisa-lumos/Tableau/README.md

 If your organization uses a week-based calendar, with Monday as the first day of the week, you can specify the ISO-8601 calendar as your preference for your data source.
 This change will apply to all worksheets using the data source, affecting date fields, context menus, filters, and so on.

+You can create `custom date fields` in Tableau Desktop, using discrete dates part or continuous date values, and use them in views so they provide users the exact experience you want.
+Custom date field has a plus sign in its icon.

+You can create a custom date hierarchy from discrete date parts.

+The Data pane always contains several fields that do not exist in your original data source, two of these are Measure Values and Measure Names - they serve as containers for the measures in the Data pane.
+Tableau automatically creates these two fields for each data source when you connect it to a workbook.

+The Measure Values field is a measure that contains the values of the measures.
+The Measure Names field is a dimension that contains the names of the measures.
+Note that it does not include measures such as Latitude, which do not aggregate the same way as other measures.

+Text tables can contain up to fifty measures on Rows and sixteen on Columns.
+Measures in a text table use the text mark.

+You can build dual-axis charts in Tableau - you need two measures and one/more dimensions.

 ## 🏷 Map geographic data

 ## 🏷 Create calculated fields